Pedestrian Accident Lawyer St. Louis

 Generally, you’d think that people who break the law have what’s coming to them.
 If a person jaywalking gets hit by a car, tragic as it may be, you may think the accident is automatically their fault.

-It is true that they should not have been jaywalking in the first place.
-You may think that since they broke Missouri law, the case is closed right from the beginning.
+Indeed, they should not have been jaywalking in the first place.
+You may think the case is closed immediately since they broke Missouri law.
 Well, not quite.
-Yes, if you jaywalk you are breaking Missouri law, and as frustrating as this action may be for drivers, it doesn’t always mean that if you get hit it is your fault alone.
+Yes, if you jaywalk, you are breaking Missouri law, and as frustrating as this action may be for drivers, it doesn’t always mean that if you get hit, it is your fault alone.

 The driver can also be held accountable.